 John J. Nigro, M.D., is the the transplant surgeon.
 He is the doctor who performs the surgery to give your child the new heart.
 You and your child will meet Dr. Nigro during the evaluation process.

 A transplant cardiologist is a doctor specially trained to take care of heart transplant patients.
 They manage your child’s care after transplant surgery and are also involved in your child’s care while they are on the transplant waiting list.
-Our transplant cardiologist is Gabrielle Vaughn, M.D.
+Our transplant cardiologists are Peter Chau.
+M.D. and Gabrielle Vaughn, M.D.